jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 have an occupation, and
 cultivate whatever talent he might have.

-4 The difference in the natural talents in men is much less than we think.
+{{< s v="4" >}} The difference in the natural talents in men is much less than we think.

 The different levels of skill of different men in different professions is the effect of the division of labour.
 The difference between a philosopher and a street porter seems to arise not so much from nature, but from habit, custom, and education.

 They were perhaps very much alike when they were 6-8 years old.
 As they got older, the difference in their talents widened until their employments became totally different.

 Without the disposition to truck, barter, and exchange, everyone must have had the same duties and work to do.
 There could have been no such difference of employment and no great difference in talents.

-5 This disposition to trade creates the difference of talents and renders them useful to society.
+{{< s v="5" >}} This disposition to trade creates the difference of talents and renders them useful to society.

 Animals of the same species have more talents than humans who have not yet been educated.
 From nature's perspective, a philosopher's genius is not so different from that of a street porter.
-Likewise=
+Likewise:
 - a mastiff is not so different from a greyhound,
 - a greyhound is not so different from a spaniel,
 - a spaniel is not so different from a shepherd's dog.